lxin/draft-lxin-quic-socket-apis/README.md

-# QUIC IETF Draft Documents
+# Sockets API Extensions for In-kernel QUIC Implementations

 To validate or convert XML files into text, HTML or PDF formats, you can use the IETF Author Tools available at https://author-tools.ietf.org/.